Gailplugger/astra-new-site/posts/email-spoofing-phishing-how-hackers-trick-you-and-how-to-spot-fakes.md

 This is the #1 mistake people make.
 They read "security@bank.com" and trust it.

 **Reality check:** Hover over the sender's name to see the actual email address.
-- ✅ Real: `security@sbi.co.in`
+- â Real: `security@sbi.co.in`
-- ❌ Fake: `security@sbi-update.com` or `security.update@gmail.com`
+- â Fake: `security@sbi-update.com` or `security.update@gmail.com`

 ### 2. **Look for Generic Greetings**

 Legitimate companies use your real name.
-- ❌ "Dear User" or "Dear Customer"
+- â "Dear User" or "Dear Customer"
-- ✅ "Dear Kartik"
+- â "Dear Kartik"

 ### 3. **Urgency & Threats**